-He said the initial response was hindered by white liquor, a caustic chemical mixture of sodium hydroxide, sodium sulfide and sodium carbonate used in papermaking.
-Longview Fire Battalion Chief Matt Amos said the chemical has a pH of about 13 to 14 and damaged responders’ protective gear so severely that it could no longer be used.
+The initial response was hindered by white liquor, Goldstein explained, a caustic chemical mixture of sodium hydroxide, sodium sulfide and sodium carbonate.
+Amos said the chemical has a pH of about 13 to 14 and damaged some of the responders’ protective gear, forcing it to be taken out of service.

 Goldstein said the spilled white liquor mixed with water from a failed on-site water main.
 He said the infrastructure shutdown is expected to limit production for a couple of other businesses at the Longview campus, which includes six or seven companies.